potassco/clorm/docs/clorm/predicate.rst

     booking2(20181231, ("Sydney", "Australia)).

-To support this flexibility CLORM introduces the ``ComplexTerm`` and ``ComplexField`` sub-classes.
+To support this flexibility ClORM introduces the ``ComplexTerm`` and ``ComplexField`` sub-classes.
 A complex term is defined identically to a predicate, but in this case ``ComplexTerm`` needs to be sub-classed. ``ComplexField`` is then used to associate the ``ComplexTerm``